Solar Power and Batteries

 Power consumption efficiency is quite important to Big Cat Brother as it should be for any Wildlife and Nature conservation project using technology.
 I read a lot of concepts from Douglas Tompkins which kept in my head.
 It is obvious that Solar Energy has its own advantages in terms of reducing contamination, but this guy always kept the beauty of the landscape in mind, so, in his way of thinking, power lines crossing a forest is almost a crime, energy should be generated near the place it is required.
 That is a very solid and integral point of view.

 There are many different kind of batteries, GEL, Ion Lithium, LiPo and all of them have some pros and cons, from cost to durability.
-GEL batteries are massively affected by the temperature and humidity of the working environment, that means that their life cycle (charge – discharge) will be reduced drastically under very hot places.
+GEL batteries are massively affected by the temperature and humidity of the working environment, that means that their life cycle (charge – discharge) will be reduced drastically in very hot places.
 On the other side, Ion Lithium batteries are cheaper than LiPo batteries, but they need more space and the behavior of charge cycles and power delivery are worse.

 Cutting edge MCUs can make an extremely effective use of energy, you could deploy a functional device that will be running for several months with a single charge (that will need some measurements and calculations taking into account several factors).
 Solar powered devices can run for several years, so, the gain is huge.
 You will notice the benefit the moment you have to deploy lots of devices and most of all, the moment you deploy devices in hard to access places.

 I will be posting schemes used by BCB, 12v setups and 5v / 3.7v setups and all the details about the topics mentioned in this overview.
+Stay Tuned!

 PLEASE HELP TO PRESERVE THE BEAUTY OF OUR LANDSCAPE PRODUCE THE THE ENERGY WHERE YOU NEED IT.